reqnroll/Reqnroll/docs/Extend/Decorators.md

 # Decorators

-SpecFlow supports decorators which can be used in feature files.
+Reqnroll supports decorators which can be used in feature files.
 Decorators can be used to convert a tag in a feature file to an attribute in the generated code behind file.

 ## Example decorator